KennyLepping/flask_random_images/README.md

 If Pipenv is not installed run: pip install pipenv

+The commands using the word 'set' may have to be changed if not using Windows

 # To start, run these commands:

 Note: You will have to add images to the images folder: static/images/

 Pipenv shell